CU-SRL/docs/src/avionics/hardware/currentprojects/testingboard/testingboardrequirements.md

 There shall be at least one sensor that is used for SPI AND I2C.

-There shall be switches to change which microcontroller (BBB or Renesas) the sensors are isolated to.

 Each sensor shall be broken out into their own respective connectors.

 ## Other ICs